rberger247/RentalsMoviesMvc/README.md

          ### Important Note
          * Name of Connection string for sql Client should be the same as the name referenced in ApplicationDbContext
          * e.g (in IdentityModel.Cs) public class ApplicationDbContext : IdentityDbContext
-         This should match name of Connection String
+         This should match name of Connection String.